Moshes-Abraham/clasp-wiki/Clasp-0.5-Build-Instructions.md

 If you get compiler errors on the first try, then the open source clang may need to be informed where the OS X compiler resources (header files) are located.

 ### Informing clang about the Xcode resource path
+#### These instructions worked most recently on Sep 6, 2017 (meister) - although we had to edit the paths a little.
 7. `mv ~/externals-clasp/build/release/include/c++/v1 ~/externals-clasp/build/release/include/c++/v1-original`
 8. `ln -s /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/include/c++/v1 ~/externals-clasp/build/release/include/c++/v1`